co-cart/co-cart/README.md

 ⚠️ This is the development branch for future version of CoCart.
 For current stable branch [browse trunk](https://github.com/co-cart/co-cart/tree/trunk). ⚠️

 Welcome to the CoCart repository on GitHub.
-Here you can browse the source, [look at open issues](https://github.com/co-cart/co-cart/issues?q=is%3Aopen+is%3Aissue) and keep track of development.
+Here you can browse the source of the plugin and packages used in the development of the core of CoCart plugin.
+You can [look at open issues](https://github.com/co-cart/co-cart/issues?q=is%3Aopen+is%3Aissue), contribute code and keep track of ongoing development.

 We recommend all developers to follow the [CoCart development blog](https://cocart.dev/?utm_medium=github.com&utm_source=repository&utm_campaign=readme&utm_content=cocart) to stay up to date about everything happening in the project.
 You can also [follow @cocartapi](https://twitter.com/cocartapi) on Twitter for the latest development updates.

 If you are looking for documentation, head over here: [https://docs.cocart.xyz](https://docs.cocart.xyz/?utm_medium=github.com&utm_source=repository&utm_campaign=readme&utm_content=cocart)